 Turkish people are so far the best people I have ever met.
 They are inquisitive to know about you and at the same time they are extremely patriotic and love their own culture, they’ll not miss a chance to show you how beautiful Turkey is in all aspects.
-While you are at Turkey, make sure you make some Turkish friends and everything you need help with will be taken care of by them.
+While you are in Turkey, make sure you make some Turkish friends and everything you need help with will be taken care of by them.

-Honestly speaking Turkey is one beautiful destination which is not to be missed out on just because of what has happened in the past would be a sheer loss.
+Honestly speaking Turkey is one beautiful destination that is not to be missed out on just because of what has happened in the past would be a sheer loss.
 It had and is always has been welcoming tourists and now after the opening of the new airport will be welcoming even the more travellers it has ever welcomed.
-All that you need to take care about is just the scams and avoid the areas near to the Syrian borders which have already been discussed in this article.
+All that you need to take care of is just the scams and avoid the areas near the Syrian borders which have already been discussed in this article.
 Apart from that everything else is simply smooth.
-Turkey is such a great destination offering you with all sorts of experiences and different landscapes.
-Hence not heading to Turkey in this year and the years coming would definitely not be considered as a wise decision.
+Turkey is such a great destination offering you all sorts of experiences and different landscapes.
+Hence not heading to Turkey in this year and the years coming would definitely not be considered a wise decision.

-All you need to do is just pack your bags, get you tickets, visa and travel insurance done and fly to this beautiful destination.
+All you need to do is just pack your bags, get your tickets, visa and travel insurance done and fly to this beautiful destination.

 Have a Safe Trip to Turkey!